rdkcentral/Lightning-ui/docs/ColorShift.md

 ## Customize

-You can customize the Color Shift component in multiple ways, from the selection of color correction to the components used for each type of setting.
+You can customize the ColorShift component in multiple ways, from the selection of color correction to the components used for each type of setting.

 ### Options